Here's why you should care about Facebook's news blackout in Australia

 OK.
 So Facebook went ballistic in Australia.
 Does that affect me?

 Depends on how interested you are in the land Down Under.
-If you're in Australia, you won't be able to view or share news on the platform.
+If you're in Australia, you can't view or share news on the platform.
 Users who've tried get a notice saying the company has restricted sharing in response to the proposed law.
+This is scheduled to be reversed later in the week, following Facebook's Monday announcement that the ban would cease.

-The social network has also blocked critical government pages, such as the Bureau of Meteorology, which people turn to for weather updates during Australia's bushfire season.
-Facebook said government pages shouldn't be impacted and that it would restore them.
+When Facebook applied the block last Wednesday, it did so chaotically.
+Branded news pages, like CNET's, went completely blank.
+But many non-news pages got caught in the crossfire, like Australia's Bureau of Meteorology, which people turn to for weather updates.
+Pages for two of Australia's official state health pages also went blank, a cause of criticism during a pandemic.
 Users also reported that they couldn't view or share content from charities and other government services.

 Even if you aren't in Australia, Facebook's decision could affect you because news from Australian publishers can't be viewed or shared.
 So the Facebook Pages for Australian news outlets don't display news.